weaveworks-experiments/flux-classic/site/overview.md

 A running Flux deployment consists of

- 1. a [daemon](daemon) on each host, which detects instances starting and stopping on that host, and proxies connections to services
+ 1. a [fluxd daemon](daemon) on each host, which detects instances starting and stopping on that host, and proxies connections to services
  2. Optionally, one or more [edge balancers](edgebal), which accept connections to services from the outside world.